GitHubbubble/gitPro/README.md

 $ git init
 $ git checkout -b cs100 origin
 ```
+The commit history goes like this:

 ![commit 2](https://github.com/jinhangwang/git-patch-and-rebase/blob/master/image/commit2.png)

-After switch to it we can make some change:
+After switch to `cs100` we can make some changes and commit them:
 ```
 $ touch file
 $ git add file
 $ git commit -m "add file"
 ```
-On the same time your colleague has pulled two requests to origin branch, which means the `master` and `cs100` will have conflict on each other.
+On the same time your colleague has pulled two requests to origin branch, and you use `git pull` to make your master branch up-to-date.
+And the history will be like:

 ![commit 1](https://github.com/jinhangwang/git-patch-and-rebase/blob/master/image/commit1.png)

-You want to keep the commits on the `cs100` branch without merge, then you can use git rebase:
+If you want to keep all your commits only on the `cs100` branch, then you can use git rebase:(While `merge` will creat a merge commit and integrate all commits on `master` branch, I will compare them later):
 ```
 $ git checkout cs100
 $ git rebase master